-The procedures used by the bank for determining LGD and EaD are also validated on an annual basis.
-As these procedures represent bank-internal developments, validation is made by the bank itself.
+The procedures used by the Bank for determining LGD and EaD are also validated on an annual basis.
+As these procedures represent bank-internal developments, validation is made by the Bank itself.
 Exceptions to this are parameters used within the LGD calculation process (recovery rates and settlement periods for properties located in Germany).
 These parameters are determined by a data pool established under the umbrella of vdp.
 The validation of these parameters is carried out by vdp.
+Furthermore, internal ratings procedures for banks to determine PD and LGD are validated internally, once a year.

-The loss given default percentage and the EaD are derived automatically in the system on the basis of the transaction and collateral data stored in the system where data is maintained.
+The loss given default percentage and the EaD for property financings are derived automatically in the system on the basis of the transaction and collateral data stored in the system where data is maintained.
 The provision of data is subject to strict quality standards for data entries of the system where data is maintained; these quality standards are set out in quality manuals.
-The necessary reviews with regard to information on collateral are the responsibility of the Credit Management unit.
+The necessary reviews with regard to information on collateral are the responsibility of the Credit Management division.

-The Internal Audit department, as a process-independent unit, reviews the adequacy of the internal rating systems on a regular basis, including compliance with the minimum requirements for using rating systems.
+The Internal Audit division, as a process-independent unit, reviews the adequacy of the internal rating systems on a regular basis, including compliance with the minimum requirements for using rating systems.